zhengwang125/DeepSEI/README.md

 # DeepSEI

-This is the implementation of our paper "On Inferring User Socioeconomic Status with Mobility Records".
+This is the implementation of our paper "On Inferring User Socioeconomic Status with Mobility Records" (BigData22).

 ## Requirements